Praised for her "lush, full-bodied and beautiful tone," American Soprano, Natalie Cummings enjoys a blossoming career on the operatic stage.

 Dr. Cummings has also been awarded Second Place in the Texoma NATSAA Competition, was a finalist in the Houston Gilbert and Sullivan Society Competition, Second Place in the Mid-Texas Symphony Vocal Competition, was a finalist in the Bel Canto Scholarship Foundation competition, Audience Choice in the Lois Alba Aria Competition and a semi-finalist in the Dallas Opera Guild Competition.

 Dr. Cummings graduated with honors from Illinois Wesleyan University in Bloomington, Illinois with a Bachelor's of Music in Vocal Performance and a minor in Political Science.
 She spent a semester studying both music and government in Vienna, Austria where she performed in the IES Vienna Music Performance Workshop.
 After finishing her Bachelor's degree, she then returned to her home state to complete her Master's of Music in Opera Performance at the University of Texas at Austin where studied with David Small and Rose Taylor.
-She recently completed a D.M.A. in Vocal Pedagogy and Performance at UT-Austin under the supervision of Darlene Wiley, writing a research-based treatise entitled Vibrato and the Feminine Voice.
+She completed a D.M.A. in Vocal Pedagogy and Performance at UT-Austin under the supervision of Darlene Wiley, writing a research-based treatise entitled Vibrato and the Feminine Voice.
 She currently resides in Austin, Texas with her husband, baritone Austin Bradley and their children.

 Dr. Cummings has been honored by the invitation to participate in master classes with such artists as: Joan Dornemann, Kathy Kelly, Carl Tanner, Lucy Schaufer, Warren Jones, Dr. Carol Anderson, Patricia Wise, and Mary Dunleavy.